Frequently Asked Questions

 WHAT ARE ALL THESE LAWSUITS AGAINST THE VILLAGE?

-This ongoing litigation involves three occupied, single-family homes located on Grove Street.
+The original litigation involves three occupied, single-family homes located on Grove Street.
 The three homes were approved in May 2015 but challenged by three neighbors.
 Their challenge was denied.
 During construction, AVC discovered architectural drawing errors on the approved plans, and submitted amended plans to the Building Department.
 The ZBA subsequently ordered AVC Properties to fix a fence, window wells and more, and warned that certain certificates would be revoked unless AVC Properties complied.

 In November 2018, the Building Inspector determined that AVC failed to modify the fence and window egresses in compliance with the Planning Board’s final plan and on November 1, 2018, the Building Inspector revoked the certificates of occupancy for the homes.
 Following a hearing before the court, it was undisputed that the only remaining issue is whether to annul the ZBA’s resolutions as they relate to the fence and the window wells.
+The case was dismissed.

 Stuart Tiekert was charged with several violations for renting an illegal apartment in his home.
 Even though though the Village Board voted against seeking a court order, raising suspicions of favoritism, Mr. Tiekert believed he was wrongly accused of building code violations and sued the VOM.
+His article 78 lawsuit failed, and a notice of appeal has been filed on his case.

 In November of 2019 the Board of Ethics found Cynthia Goldstein guilty of multiple ethics code violations and recommended she be removed from the Planning Board.
 The Ethics Board wrote in its finding that, “The facts of this case are unprecedented.
 It is the most serious ethics case in memory.”
 Ms. Goldstein sued the Village and the Ethics Board to set aside the Ethics Board recommendation even though Mayor Murphy chose to keep her on the Planning Board.